jubyshu/nagisaao/pages/about.md

 > 既不快活也不不快活
 > Neither happy nor unhappy

 My life is as simple as this.
-There's nothing to sell, and there's nothing I'd like to pursue except freedom.
+There's nothing to sell, nothing I'd like to pursue--except freedom.
 Only wish to plant some roses while growing vegetables in my yard.

 Can't be bother to learn and think, not good at speech and not aggressive.
 I love literature, heavy mental music, mysterious universe and FOSS, and dislike many many things.

-Often I haunt in dreams, riding and music, you can contact me via Email(*contact#jubeny.com*).
+Often I drift in dreams, ride on the road, lost in music or books, and keep the lights on.
+Feel free to reach me via email(*contact#jubeny.com*).

 -------------------